kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0021 Certification procedures for products and articles.md

 ### §21.81   Requirements for issue and amendment of Class I provisional type certificates.

-\(a\) An applicant is entitled to the issue or amendment of a Class I provisional type certificate if he shows compliance with this section and the FAA finds that there is no feature, characteristic, or condition that would make the aircraft unsafe when operated in accordance with the limitations established in paragraph (e) of this section and in §91.317 of this chapter.
+\(a\) An applicant is entitled to the issue or amendment of a Class I provisional type certificate if he shows compliance with this section and the FAA finds that there is no feature, characteristic, or condition that would make the aircraft unsafe when operated in accordance with the limitations established in paragraph (e) of this section and in [[Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md#§91.317   Provisionally certificated civil aircraft: Operating limitations.|§91.317]] of this chapter.

 \(b\) The applicant must apply for the issue of a type or supplemental type certificate for the aircraft.